Where to stay in Mongolia

 Are you planning to travel to Mongolia?
 And looking for information about accommodation in Mongolia?
 So, I will share my first experience of accommodating in Mongolia while my tour.
 So where to stay in Mongolia when you travel around?

-The next days, we had traveled round Mongolia for 20 days and our first destination was Kharakhorin, where we made historical and cultural tour.
-After full day of exploration we arrived at the Ger/ yurt/ camp, which was so strange for me.
+The next days, we had traveled around Mongolia for 20 days and our first destination was Kharakhorin, where we made the historical and cultural tour.
+After a full day of exploration, we arrived at the Ger/ yurt/ camp, which was so strange for me.
 There were several traditional yurts, have brightly colored furniture and a wood-burning stove in the center.

-Also they serve Mongolian or European style meals and vegetarian food are available at the camps.
-We had breakfast, lunch and dinner in the large ger-restaurant or in the wooden house; All camp restaurant has some good beers and other alcoholic beverages.
-Some camps offer self serving buffet meals, generally they don’t have menu to choose meals.
-Depending on our tour program some days they provide lunch with boxes for us and we had picnic lunch in the nature.
+Also, they serve Mongolian or European style meals and vegetarian food are available at the camps.
+We had breakfast, lunch, and dinner in the large ger-restaurant or in the wooden house; All camp restaurant has some good beers and other alcoholic beverages.
+Some camps offer self-serving buffet meals, generally, they don’t have a menu to choose meals.
+Depending on our tour program some days they provide lunch with boxes for us and we had a picnic lunch in nature.

 Related link: Our Service & Equipments